 1961: After topping the Cash Box R&B chart, “Shop Around” by The Miracles became Motown Record’s first million-selling single.

 1965: “Can’t You Hear My Heartbeat” by Herman’s Hermits was released in US following its release in the UK in January.

 1966: Just over a week after its initial release in the UK, “19th Nervous Breakdown” by the Rolling Stones was issued in the US by London Records.

 1969: Amen Corner scored their only #1 hit when “(If Paradise Is) Half as Nice” went to #1 on the UK chart.

 1972: Al Green achieved his only #1 hit on the Billboard Hot 100 with “Let’s Stay Together.”
 Five weeks earlier, the record had become Green’s first #1 on the R&B chart.

-1972: Yes’ single “Roundabout” entered the Billboard Hot 100, ultimately becoming the group’s second-biggest hit.
+1972: “Roundabout” by Yes entered the Billboard Hot 100, where it ultimately became the group’s second biggest hit.

 1977: The Police recorded their first single, “Fall Out,” at Pathway Studios in London.
 Recorded on a budget of 150 pounds, it is the only Police recording featuring original guitarist Henry Padovani.
 Padovani only played the guitar solos for both sides of the single due to nervousness, with Stewart Copeland playing the other guitar parts.
 The single failed to chart upon its initial release, but after being re-released in 1979, it reached #47 on the UK chart.

-1978: “Sweet Talkin’ Woman” by Electric Light Orchestra’s seventh studio album, Out of the Blue, was released in the US.
+1978: “Sweet Talkin’ Woman,” the third single from Electric Light Orchestra’s seventh studio album, Out of the Blue, was released in the US.

 1983: Michael Jackson began nine weeks at #1 on Billboard’s R&B chart with “Billie Jean.”